WesternGamer/SEPluginTemplate/README.md

 6. You are done.
 If you plan to change the project name, you will need to edit `PostBuild.bat` and change the file name of the file ending in `.dll` to your project name.

+## Build your plugin

+To build your plugin, just click start and VS will build your plugin, move the plugin to the plugins folder, and start Space Engineers for you.
+You just need to enable the plugin in the plugins menu if you have SEPluginLoader installed!
+If you dont have SEPluginLoader installed, then head over to https://github.com/austinvaness/PluginLoader to see how to install it.

 If you have issues or need help, feel free to make new issue under the issues tab of this repository!